 For more easy gluten free baking tips, read my guide to the best flours for gluten free baking.

 To test for doneness, insert a toothpick into the center of a cupcake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cupcakes need to be baked longer.
+If you see batter or crumbs, the cupcakes must be baked longer.

-These cupcakes will keep for up to 3 days in an air-tight container or in the freezer for up to 4 months.
-They may need to be microwaved to soften them after storing them in the refrigerator.
+These cupcakes will keep fresh for up to 3 days in an airtight container or in the freezer for up to 4 months.
+After storing them in the refrigerator, they may need to be microwaved to soften.

 More Delicious Gluten Free Cupcake Recipes: